 Since then, however, the COVID-19 pandemic has had particular and unique impacts on all aspects of Banff Centre.
 The Government of Alberta declared a state of public emergency on March 17th, 2020 and issued various orders including restrictions on gatherings.
 In early April, Parks Canada suspended all visitor services in Banff National Park and access to the Town was restricted.
 In June 2020, the Centre had to take the unfortunate and difficult step of permanently laying off a significant number of its employees in response to a dramatically impacted business model.
-In these challenging times, Banff Centre appreciates Advanced Education's agreement to accept this Interim Annual Report which includes the essential, but not all, of the components set out in the Ministry's Guidelines.
-The Centre's complete report will be submitted by the end of this calendar year.
+In these challenging times, Banff Centre appreciated Advanced Education's agreement to accept an Interim Annual Report in September.